Term, “Account-based Fare System” sometimes causes confusion.

 First of all, the cards used in an account-based system can be open-loop, like Mastercard Pay Pass, or they can be closed-loop, not recognizable in the other account-based systems.
 Therefore, not all account-based systems are open-loop.

-Second, open loop systems are account-based, as well as OpenFare is.
-The difference between the classic open loop and OpenFare is the following:
+Second, open-loop systems are not always account-based.
+Though OpenFare is.
+The difference between the classic open-loop and OpenFare is the following:

-- OpenFare proactively synchronizes its validators with the cloud, so the account data is right there, at the validator, when the validator needs it.
+- OpenFare proactively synchronizes the data in its validators with the cloud, so the account data is right there, at the validator, when the validator needs it.
 This provides fast tap and decreases the fraud risk.
-This is important for transit systems applying wireless validators
+This is important for transit systems applying wireless validators.

 Proactive data synchronization becomes essential when debit cards are widely used in the fare system.
 It significantly decreases the risks for the fare system and costs of debit transactions for patrons.